 ILIAS is the central teaching and learning platform of the University of Bern.
 It can be used as simple and efficient accompaniment and support for presence-based courses and to implement comprehensive online courses.
 Once you are registered for a course, you will automatically have access to that course on ILIAS.

 You find the current timetable under «courses».
 In the first (introductory) year of the BSc program, all geography major students attend the same courses; they are compulsory and offered every year.

 In the advanced BSc program (from the second year onwards) and in MSc programs, you can choose from a wide range of courses.
 Please be aware that in geography several courses are only offered at two-year intervals.
-We recommend to plan your studies in advance using the «table of course» («Leistungseinheiten», annex to the plan of studies) and the annotated course catalogue, to be found under «courses», as well as similar documents from your minors.
+We recommend to plan your studies in advance using the «table of course» («Leistungseinheiten») and the annotated course catalogue, to be found under «courses», as well as similar documents from your minors.

 At GIUB, assessements take place during calendar weeks 7 (for courses of the fall semester and reexaminations) and calendar weeks 23 & 37 (for courses of the spring semester and reexaminations).
 Exact dates, times and locations of exams will be announced during the courses or can be found in CTS.
 You register for assessements only in CTS. (cf. «Registration for courses»)

 Failed assessements can be repeated once.
 Always the second attempt counts.
 The accepted number of insufficient grades is regulated in the plan of studies.

 The compensation rules are laid down in the study plan.
 Compensation means: the insufficient grades will be counted and the final mark (an average of each mark weighted according to the number of credit points) must be 4.0 or higher.

 The "examiners list" indicates who is entitled to supervise BSc theses, MSc theses, and PhD theses, and who is entitled as an examiner for the oral defense of MSc and doctoral theses at GIUB.